 Please see the course section of the website.

 Do you limit the number of runners in each race?

-The marathon and The Half are capped at 2,000 and 5,000 respectively for 2015.
+The marathon and The Half are capped at 2,000 and 5,000 respectively for 2016.
 Registration for the marathon and half marathons are on a first-come first-served basis.
-The Louisiana Quarter Marathon, 5K & Kids Marathon are not capped.
+The Louisiana Quarter Marathon, 5K & Kids Marathon are not capped at this time.

 Will you have pacers?